ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 For example, operators may use custom-tags that are readily available for a customer-facing device, then query the inventory based on that tag to correlate it with the inventory and then map it to the network/service topology.
 The mapping and correlation can then be used for triggering appropriate Service checks.

+The IVY working group is a good source of information for inventory information.

 ## Service Placement Feasibility Checks {#sec-feasibility}